JasonShen-SH/clip_compress/README.md

 <img src="imgs/SRGAN.png" width="500">

 SRGAN provides various magnification scales, including <code>*2, *4, and *8</code>.
 Given the characteristic of CIFAR10 images being 32x32, we opt for *4 and *8 magnification scales.

 Our approach is as follows:

 <img src="imgs/SRGAN_CLIP.png" width="500">

-First, we attempt to perform direct inference on the CIFAR10 dataset using the pretrained SRGAN (Generator & Discriminator).
+We first attempted to perform direct inference on the CIFAR10 dataset using the pretrained SRGAN (Generator & Discriminator).

-(We take the jpeg compression rate of **50%** as instance)
+We choose jpeg compression rate of **50%** as example to show the resulting effect:
 | CLIP pretrained model  | SRGAN scale  |  interpolation method | Accuracy (CLIP's zero-shot prediction)  |
 |----------------|-----------------|-------------------|--------------------------|
 | ViT-B/32       | 4               |    bicubic  | 55.474%                                   |